Victor-Kip/ServerAministration/README.md

 # ServerAministration
-Resources for learning about server administration and management
+Resources for learning about server administration